INQUIRELAB/7nm-FinFet-Spiking-Neuron-Simulations/README.md

 ---

-Thank you for participating in the Neuronal Finfet Research Project! 😊 Enjoy exploring and simulating the advanced FinFET neuron models.
+Thank you for participating in the University of Oklahoma Neuronal Finfet Research Project! 😊 Enjoy exploring and simulating!